 PensionDanmark engages in dialogue with authorities and other stakeholders regarding societal issues, particularly how private investors can become involved in finding new and innovative ways to solve them.
 Not only does this expand PensionDanmark’s investment opportunities, but it also adds to solving societal tasks and challenges.

-Screening and active ownership complement and underpin our aim towards securing the best possible returns for our members in the long term.
+Screening, dialogue and voting as part of our active ownership complement and underpin our aim towards securing the best possible returns for our members in the long term.
 Well-run companies that are able to manage financial- and non-financial risks reduce PensionDanmark’s risk as an investor, while increasing future investment value.

 Investment Guidelines